* DATA STRUCTURE APTITUDE *

 a tuple uniquely determines the value of component Y.

-43. When is a functional dependency F said to be
+43. When is a functional dependency F

 minimal?